jane632/phase4_group_5/README.md

 ## Metrics of Success

-- Accuracy: Achieve at least X% accuracy, reflecting the model's overall reliability in correctly classifying sentiments across all categories
+- Accuracy: Achieve at least 70% accuracy, reflecting the model's overall reliability in correctly classifying sentiments across all categories
-- Precision: Attain a precision of Y%, ensuring that when the model identifies tweets as positive or negative, the predictions are consistently accurate.
+- Precision: Attain a precision of 65%, ensuring that when the model identifies tweets as positive or negative, the predictions are consistently accurate.
 - Recall: Ensure the model catches as many actual negative tweets as possible, minimizing the chances of missing important negative feedback.
 - F1 Score: The F1 score shows how well the model balances being accurate (precision) and not missing important feedback (recall).
 A higher score means the model is good at correctly identifying sentiments while catching as many relevant tweets as possible.